28 Day Rainfall Forecast

 North West Coast 28-day Rainfall Forecast

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 1 February to 5 February, 6 February to 10 February, and 11 February to 15 February.
-Rain events originating in the tropics and moving south are possible about 16 January to 20 January, and 9 February to 13 February.
-Over Western Australia the strongest cold fronts should occur about 3 February to 7 February, and 12 February to 16 February.Forecast Explanation
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 July to 13 July, 21 July to 25 July, and 2 August to 6 August.
+Rain events originating in the tropics and moving south are possible about 5 July to 9 July, 26 July to 30 July, and 31 July to 4 August.
+Over Western Australia the strongest cold fronts should occur about 17 July to 21 July, 21 July to 25 July, and 2 August to 6 August.Forecast Explanation